 Security audit event storage (Extended – FAU_STG_EXT)

-A network device TOE is not expected to take responsibility for all audit storage itself.
+A Network Device TOE is not expected to take responsibility for all audit storage itself.
 Although it is required to store data locally at the time of generation, and to take some appropriate action if this local storage capacity is exceeded, the TOE is also required to be able to establish a secure link to an external audit server to enable external audit trail storage.

 FAU_ STG_EXT.1 Protected Audit Event Storage